Trizzage/pdsnd_github/README.md

 July 23rd, 2019

 ### Project Title
 We are practicing version control

 ### Description
-Describe what your project is about and what it does
+This is about adding my bikeshare project to a remote repository.. i hope.

 ### Files used
-Include the files used
+bikeshare_project.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.